 My foundation wall is cracked and needs replaced, will that be covered?

-This likely falls under “major renovation” and not eligible under DHS
+This likely falls under “major renovation” and not eligible under DHS.
+The IWD matching grant can cover major renovation if related to the expansion of child care slots.

 Breaking ground on a new facility in the spring but won’t be done and open to finish licensing until fall.
 Can I still use these grants even though my license won’t be approved until after July 15th?

+Yes that is a possibility.

 Replacing a driveway?

 Driveway replacement would not be an eligible expense however driveway repair could be considered if it was related to a health and safety need.
 Please articulate why the need impacts your ability to safely operate.
+This is an eligible expense under the IWD matching grant if it relates to increasing childcare slots.

 What “program of interest” do I select when registering on Iowagrants.gov